 - Give the amount of subsidy requested, and an explanation of why the subsidy is needed.
-In recent years the Fund has limited subventions to a maximum of 40 percent of production costs.
+In recent years the Fund has limited subventions to a maximum of 40 percent of production costs or $7,500, whichever is less.
 Exceptions can be considered for unusual circumstances, however, such as the setting of non-Roman type.
 An important component of the rationale for the subsidy is its anticipated effect on the "buyability" of the book.
 The publisher should provide evidence that the subvention will reduce the selling price of the book by giving the selling price with and without the subvention.

 - The request for subvention must be made well in advance of the book's production, since an acknowledgement of the Hull Fund's support must appear prominently in the book's front matter.